Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.

 This quote gets dropped around marketing circles all the time.
 Wanamaker lived back in the nineteenth century when determining which HALF of your marketing was wasted was a difficult proposition.

-So, how has Wanamaker’s quote remained relevant 100 years later?
+So how has Wanamaker’s quote remained relevant 100 years later?
 Because advertising has always lacked one essential thing: feedback systems

 The feedback systems available to marketers at that time were slow and inaccurate.
 And the ones that did exist were often ignored by marketers.
-Why?
-Because they thought “Getting your name out there” was more important than testing and tracking.
+Why because they thought “Getting your name out there” was more important than testing and tracking.

 Surveys Help Build Marketing into Your Product

-At the time, Dropbox was leasing AWS (Amazon Web Services) for their cloud storage service and they had a ton of excess space.
+At the time, Dropbox was using AWS (Amazon Web Services) for their cloud storage service and they had a ton of excess space.
 So by creating a referral program that rewarded their users by increasing their storage space, both Dropbox and their customers got what they wanted:

 And it all started with a survey.